skip to main content

 Reception, Year 1 and 2

-Reception-aged girls have the best of both worlds.
+Reception-aged children have the best of both worlds.
 Not only do they have the opportunity to access different areas of provision in which they can follow their areas of interest and develop their communication and language skills, personal, social and emotional development.
 They also have more formal, specific teacher input in maths, literacy and phonics and other wider curriculum areas.

 Emphasis in this age range is placed on the Prime Areas of Learning: